Remote video call interview between a smiling independent contractor and a hiring manager on laptop screen

 How do I hire international contractors and stay compliant?

 Your company must abide by local labor laws when hiring international contractors.
-That means complying not only with the laws of your own country regarding contractors, but also the laws of the countries where your contractors work.
+That means complying with not only the laws of your own country but also the laws of the countries where your contractors work.

 • If your company turns out to be the only place a worker is engaged, there could be a serious risk of misclassification.